jaderinoo/TelegramTweetCatcher/README.md

 - Download and Install the tweepy.ext from https://github.com/tweepy/tweepy/blob/master/docs/index.rst

-- Move to directory and use: sudo nano keys.txt (Replace required keys)
+- Move to directory and use: sudo nano keys.txt (Replace required keys) and sudo nano follow.txt (Add follower ID's)

 - Run "screen" to allow for background usage.